Learning Center

 Method of Participation

-This activity will be offered live streamed via Zoom, allowing the learner to watch and ask questions in a live format on September 21 & 22, 2024.
+This activity will be offered in person in Boston, allowing the learner to watch and ask questions in a live format on February 22, 2025.
 Learners will be asked to complete a post-course survey to indicate what they will change in their practice as a result of this activity.

 Rates